InfuseAI/ArtiVC/docs/content/en/usage/dryrun.md

 weight: 11
 ---

 Pushing and pulling data is time-consuming.
-And need to be double-check before transfering.
-Dry run is the feature allows to list the changeset before sending.
+And need to be double-checked before transferring.
+Dry-run is the feature that allows listing the changeset before sending.

 ## Push